 “Science and math literacy is key to both our individual and our country’s future.
 Yet by junior high school many students dismiss science and math as too difficult and boring.
 These children grow to be adults who are uninvolved and fearful of science and technology.
 This places them and the nation at a disadvantage for effectively responding to issues of global competition, environment and public policy.”

-Twenty years has shown us that hands-on science works; students are engaged and asking for more.
+The last twenty four+ years have shown us that hands-on science works; students are engaged and ask for more.
 Tightened education budgets have resulted in limited in-school experiential math and science opportunities, so we are meeting this gap with effective programs funded by grants, individuals and business sponsors.

 Your donation not only provides monetary support, but shows our prospective business and foundation donors that the local community supports our role in providing strong science, technology, engineering, and math education.

-With your help, we can look forward to bringing another twenty years of experiential science and math to our students!
+With your help, we can continue to bring experiential science and math to our students!

 President, Science & Discovery Center